SEND Solutions - Standard for the Exchange of Nonclinical Data

 Compliance with FDA requirements.
 A streamlined process.

-Get ready.
 Achieve compliant and secure FDA submissions.
-With new FDA requirements taking effect on December 17, 2016, you need to be able to receive and submit nonclinical study data in the SEND format for your toxicology studies.
-Your move to SEND doesn’t have to be stressful.
+With new FDA requirements which took effect on December 17, 2016, you need to be able to receive and submit nonclinical study data in the SEND format for your toxicology studies.
 We can help you with any SEND requirements.

 Fresh insights.
 Better decision making.